aleph-im/aleph-docs/docs/nodes/compute/advanced/enable-confidential.md

 > ℹ️ The 4th Generation requirement stems from security vulnerabilities discovered in SEV on Zen3 and earlier architectures.

+> ℹ️ On Zen5 architecture ,the kernel version must be >= 6.5

 ## Additional Software Requirements
 In addition to the standard software requirements, the following must be configured: